GearPlug/alegra-python/README.md

-# alexa-python
+# alegra-python

-*alexa-python* is an API wrapper for alexa, written in Python
+*alegra-python* is an API wrapper for Alegra (accounting software), written in Python

 ## Installing
 ```
-pip install alexa-python
+pip install alegra-python
 ```